How high do weather balloons fly?

 Layers of the Atmosphere

-Scientists divide the atmosphere up into 4 or 5 distinct layers, as follows:
+Scientists divide the atmosphere up into distinct layers, as follows:

-- Mesosphere - extends from the stratopause to about 85 km (53 miles).
+- Mesosphere - Extends from the stratopause to about 85 km (53 miles).
 Many meteors burn up here.
 Temperature decreases with altitude.
 The coldest temperatures in Earth's atmosphere, about -85° C (-120° F), are found near the top of this layer.
-Top boundary is called the mesopause.
+The top boundary is called the mesopause.
 Part of the ionosphere, a series of sub-layers containing higher levels of ionized and thus electrically charged atoms and molecules, is in the mesosphere.

-- Exosphere - from the thermopause on upward.
-Not universally recognized as a layer of the atmosphere.
+- Exosphere - From the thermopause on upward, this layers is not universally recognized as a layer of the atmosphere.
 The exosphere is essentially the sparse scattering of atmospheric gasses as they gradually thin to the near-vacuum of space.

 Ozone is almost opaque at UV wavelengths.
 The ozone layer absorbs most of the incoming solar UV radiation.
 Ozone molecules shed the energy they absorbed from UV photons as heat, warming the stratosphere.
 The intensity of UV radiation is greatest at the top of the stratosphere, where energy from the incoming sunlight hasn't yet been "diluted" by atmospheric absorption.
 The temperature trend in the stratosphere is, therefore, exactly opposite of that in the troposphere below - the warmest area is at the highest altitudes and temperatures grow cooler as one goes lower and moves away from the main source of heating.